-A fecal impaction is a large lump of dry, hard stool that remains stuck in the rectum.
-It is most often seen in patients with long-term constipation.
+A fecal impaction is a large lump of dry, hard stool that stays stuck in the rectum.
+It is most often seen in people who are constipated for a long time.

-Constipation is when you are not passing stool as often as you normally do.
+Constipation is when you are not passing stool as often or as easily as is normal for you.
 Your stool becomes hard and dry, and it is difficult to pass.

-Persons at risk for chronic constipation and fecal impaction include those who:
+You are at more risk for chronic constipation and fecal impaction if:

 Certain drugs slow the passage of stool through the bowels:

 The health care provider will examine your stomach area and rectum.
 The rectal exam will reveal a hard mass of stool in the rectum.

 If there has been a recent change in your bowel habits, your doctor may recommend a colonoscopy to check for colon or rectal cancer.

 Treating a fecal impaction involves steps to remove the impacted stool.
 After that, measures are taken to prevent future fecal impactions.